-1. If any of the following circumstances occur, the dates of meetings, sessions, contents of motion, resolutions of the Audit Committee and the Company's response to the Audit Committee's opinion should be specified:
+If any of the following circumstances occur, the dates of meetings, sessions, contents of motion, resolutions of the Audit Committee and the Company's response to the Audit Committee's opinion should be specified:

-(1) Matters referred to in Article 14-5 of the Securities and Exchange Act.
+Matters referred to in Article 14-5 of the Securities and Exchange Act.

-(1) Whatters referred to in Article 14-5 of the Securities and Exchange Act.
-Audit Committee Meeting Date Resolutions by Article 14-5 of Resolutions of the Audit Committee and the Company's Response f 02/22/2022 · Reviewed the 2021 fourth quarter internal auditor No Audit Committee The 11th meeting report.
-7 of the 3rd session · Evaluation of independence and qualification of the V member had any CPA to be engaged by the Company. dissenting · Approval of the 2021 statement of the internal V opinion or control system. qualified opinion · Approval of the business report and financial V to the proposal statements for the year of 2021. and all attending · Recommendation of the distribution of earnings for members agree to the year of 2021. pass the proposal. · Approval of the budget plan of the Company for pass the proposar. the year of 2022.
-T 7 · Amendment to the Company's internal control V system. · Amended the Company's "Procedures of V acquisition or disposal of assets". · Approved the change of financial officer and V accounting officer. Ī 05/03/2022 · Reviewed the 2022 first quarter internal auditor The 12th meeting report. of the 3rd session · Report of the financial statement for the first 01 010 010 00001011 quarter of 2022. l· 08/09/2022 Reviewed the 2022 second quarter internal auditor The 1st meeting report. of the 4th session • Report of the financial statement for the second of the 4th session 4.4.04.00.00 quarter of 2022.
-11/01/2022 · Reviewed the 2022 third quarter internal auditor The 2nd meeting report. of the 4th session · Report of the financial statement for the third quarter of 2022. · Establish to Company's "Rules for continuing V education for directors" and "Risk management best practice principles".
-Amendment to the Company's internal control V system and internal audit system. , · Approval of auditing plan for 2023. l
+(1) maners referred to in Antibile 11.5 of the Securities and Exchange Ater.
+Audit Committee Meeting Date Resolutions by Article 14-5 of Resolutions of the Audit Committee and the Company's Response 02/21/2023 The 3rd meeting • Reviewed the 2022 fourth quarter internal auditor report.
+No Audit Committee of the 4th session • Evaluation of independence and qualification of the CPA to be engaged by the Company.
+V member had any dissenting • Approval of the 2022 statement of the internal control system.
+V opinion or qualified opinion Approval of the business report and financial statements for the year of 2022.
+Recommendation of the distribution of earnings for V to the proposal and all attending members agree to the year of 2022.
+Approval of the budget plan of the Company for the year of 2023. pass the proposal. • Amendment to the Company's internal control system.
+V 05/02/2023 The 4th meeting • Reviewed the 2023 first quarter internal auditor report. of the 4th session Report of the financial statement for the first quarter of 2023.
+08/01/2023 The 5th meeting • Reviewed the 2023 second quarter internal auditor report. of the 4th session • Report of the financial statement for the second quarter of 2023.

+11/07/2023 The 6th meeting of the 4th session• Reviewed the 2023 third quarter internal auditor report. • Report of the financial statement for the third quarter of 2023. • Propose to authorize the Chairman to determine all related matters for the follow-up projects of the new factory. • Approval of auditing plan for 2024.
+V --- --- --

-- (2) Other matters which were not approved by the Audit Committee but were approved by two-thirds or more of all directors: None. - 2.
-If there are independent directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: None. - 3.
-Communications between the independent directors, the internal auditors and independent auditors (e.g. the material items, methods and results of audits of corporate finance or operations, etc.)
+(2) Other matters which were not approved by the Audit Committee but were approved by two-thirds or more of all directors: None.

+2. If there are independent directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: None.

-(1) Communications between the independent directors and the internal auditors:
+- 3. Communications between the independent directors, the internal auditors and independent auditors (e.g. the material items, methods and results of audits of corporate finance or operations, etc.) - (1) Communications between the independent directors and the internal auditors:

-Date Communication Independent Directors' Opinion • 02/22/2022 Audit Committee 05/03/2022 Audit Committee Reviewed the 2022 first quarter internal auditor report.
-None 08/09/2022 Audit Committee · Reviewed the 2022 second quarter internal auditor report.
-None • 11/01/2022 Audit Committee Reviewed the 2022 third quarter internal auditor report.
-Approval of auditing plan for 2023.
+Date Communication Independent Directors' Opinion 02/21/2023 Audit Committee Reviewed the 2022 fourth quarter internal auditor report.
+Approved of the effective implementation of the internal control system.
+None 05/02/2023 Audit Committee • Reviewed the 2023 first quarter internal auditor report.
+None 08/01/2023 Audit Committee • Reviewed the 2023 second quarter internal auditor report.
+None 11/07/2023 Audit Committee Reviewed the 2023 third quarter internal auditor report.
+Approval of auditing plan for 2024.
 None